 Once again, a South African Police Service national commissioner is facing a board of inquiry into her fitness to hold office and may be suspended pending the outcome of this process.

 Against the backdrop of what the national development plan (NDP) calls “the serial crisis of police leadership”, the idea of further centralising control is ludicrous.
+But at the same time as the Phiyega saga is unfolding, the ANC has again tabled a discussion document stating that the creation of a single police service, under the SAPS national police commissioner, is an urgent priority.

 This time it is in preparation for the national general council (NGC) in October.
 As in 2007 and 2012, we can expect that, in the near future, there will be an ANC resolution stating that municipal police services must urgently be incorporated into the SAPS.
 As the NDP argues, better processes for appointing the national commissioner are a requirement if we are to have more reliable police leadership.